toniremi/PolygonioSwift/README.md

 ## Installation

-Add this to your project using Swift Package Manager.
-In Xcode that is simply: File > Swift Packages > Add Package Dependency... and you're done.
+Add this to your project as a dependency using Swift Package Manager.
+In Xcode go to: File > Add Packages...
+There introduce this github repository URL on the search bar.
+Select PolygonSwift and click Add Package and you're done.
 Alternative installations options are shown below for legacy projects.

 ### CocoaPods